 Fit for life diet: Conclusion

-Good for weight loss in the short term, even if many statements are completely false.
+Fit for life diet is good for weight loss in the short term, even if many statements are completely false.
 Too much salad and large amounts of vegetables in the context of the Fit for Life diet provide the body with many vitamins.
 However, in the long run, a calcium deficiency may occur due to the lack of dairy products.